Polyvinylidene fluoride: Names

+Synthesis

+The easiest way of synthesizing PVDF is the radical polymerization of vinylidene fluoride (VF2), however, the polymerization is not completely regiospecific.
+The asymmetric structure of VF2 leads to the orientation isomers during the polymerization.
+The configuration of the monomer in the chain can be either "head to head" or "head to tail".

+To get more control on the regiospecific polymer synthesis, copolymerization was proposed.
+One of these methods is introducing the precursor polymer made from copolymerization of VF2 with either 1-chloro-2,2-difluoroethylene (CVF2) or 1-bromo-2,2-difluoroethylene (BVF2).
+The chlorinated or brominated monomers are attacked at their CF2 carbon by growing –CH2CF2∙ radical.
+After reductive dechlorination or debromination with tri-n-butyltin hydride they become a reversed VF2 unit in the final polymer.
+Therefore, a regioisomer of PVDF is formed.

 Properties

 In 1969, strong piezoelectricity was observed in PVDF, with the piezoelectric coefficient of poled (placed under a strong electric field to induce a net dipole moment) thin films as large as 6–7 pC/N: 10 times larger than that observed in any other polymer.

 PVDF has a glass transition temperature (Tg) of about −35 °C and is typically 50–60% crystalline.
 To give the material its piezoelectric properties, it is mechanically stretched to orient the molecular chains and then poled under tension.
-PVDF exists in several forms: alpha (TGTG'), beta (TTTT), and gamma (TTTGTTTG') phases, depending on the chain conformations as trans (T) or gauche (G) linkages.
+PVDF exists in several phases depending on the chain conformations as trans (T) or gauche (G) linkages: TGTG' for α and δ phase, TTTT for β phases, and TTTGTTTG' for γ and ε phases.
+The α and ε conformations lack piezoelectric properties because of the antiparallel alignment of dipoles within its unit cell.
+The β, γ, and δ phases feature a parallel arrangement of dipoles, rendering them polar crystals with a non-zero dipole moment.
+Among these phases, the β phase stands out due to its remarkable remnant polarization and the highest dipolar moment per unit cell, garnering more interest compared to the others.
 When poled, PVDF is a ferroelectric polymer, exhibiting efficient piezoelectric and pyroelectric properties.
 These characteristics make it useful in sensor and battery applications.
 Thin films of PVDF are used in some newer thermal camera sensors.

 Unlike other popular piezoelectric materials, such as lead zirconate titanate (PZT), PVDF has a negative d33 value.
 Physically, this means that PVDF will compress instead of expand or vice versa when exposed to the same electric field.